Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan Performance Insights

-- The Wolverines' +346 scoring differential (outscoring opponents by 11.1 points per game) is a result of scoring 74.6 points per game (36th in college basketball) while allowing 63.5 per contest (160th in college basketball).
+- The Wolverines outscore opponents by 11.1 points per game (scoring 74.6 points per game to rank 36th in college basketball while giving up 63.5 per outing to rank 160th in college basketball) and have a +346 scoring differential overall.

-- On offense, Michigan is tallying 73.2 points per game this year in conference action.
-As a comparison, its overall average (74.6 points per game) is 1.4 PPG higher.
+- In conference games, Michigan scores fewer points per contest (73.2) than its overall average (74.6).

-- The Wolverines are putting up 78.6 points per game this season at home, which is 7.8 more points than they're averaging away from home (70.8).
+- The Wolverines are putting up 78.6 points per game this year when playing at home, which is 7.8 more points than they're averaging in away games (70.8).

-- Defensively Michigan has played worse at home this season, surrendering 63.6 points per game, compared to 62.3 in away games.
+- Defensively Michigan has been worse in home games this season, giving up 63.6 points per game, compared to 62.3 away from home.

-- The Wolverines have been putting up 70.4 points per contest in their last 10 times on the court, an average that's slightly lower than the 74.6 they've scored over the course of the 2022-23 season.
+- The Wolverines' offense has been worse over their last 10 games, putting up 70.4 points a contest compared to the 74.6 they've averaged this year.

 © 2023 Data Skrive.
 All rights reserved.